Ecwid/ecwid-wordpress-plugin/readme.txt

 Tested up to: 2.9
 Stable tag: 0.3

-Ecwid is free full-fledged shopping cart that can be easily add to any blog and takes less than 5 minutes to set up.
+Ecwid is a free full-fledged shopping cart that can easily be added to any blog and takes less than 5 minutes to set up.

 == Description ==
-Ecwid is free full-fledged shopping cart that can be easily add to any blog.
+Ecwid is a free full-fledged shopping cart that can easily be added to any blog.
 It offers the performance and flexibility you need, with none of the hassles you don't.